← Back to wiki

 vegetablesulforaphaneglucoraphaninNrf2

-Three-day-old broccoli sprouts pack 10 to 100 times more glucoraphanin than a mature broccoli head -- making them gram-for-gram the most concentrated source of sulforaphane precursor you can eat.
-The catch is that you need to chew them raw or add mustard powder after cooking.
+Three-day-old broccoli sprouts pack 10 to 100 times more glucoraphanin than a mature broccoli head — making them gram-for-gram the most concentrated food source of the sulforaphane precursor you can eat.
+The catch is that you need to chew them raw, or add mustard powder after cooking, to activate the enzyme that converts glucoraphanin into active sulforaphane.

 Why It Matters for Longevity

-Sulforaphane is the most potent naturally occurring activator of the Nrf2 pathway, which switches on a battery of phase 2 detoxification enzymes that neutralize carcinogens, reduce oxidative stress, and dampen chronic inflammation.
-The original research by Fahey et al. (1997, PMID 9294217) at Johns Hopkins established that broccoli sprouts contain 20-50 times the chemoprotective glucosinolates of mature broccoli, and subsequent human trials confirmed the practical implications: a broccoli sprout beverage increased urinary excretion of the air pollutant benzene by 61% in a randomized trial in China (Egner et al., 2014, PMID 24913818).
+Sulforaphane is one of the most potent naturally occurring activators of the Nrf2 pathway — a master regulator that switches on a battery of phase 2 detoxification enzymes which neutralize carcinogens, reduce oxidative stress, and dampen chronic inflammation.[4]
+The original research by Fahey et al. (1997) at Johns Hopkins established that broccoli sprouts contain 20–50 times the chemoprotective glucosinolates of mature broccoli,[1] and subsequent human trials confirmed the practical implications: a broccoli sprout beverage increased urinary excretion of the air pollutant benzene by 61% and acrolein by 23% in a randomized trial in China.[3]

 The practical barrier is bioavailability.
-Glucoraphanin itself is inert -- it requires the enzyme myrosinase to convert it into active sulforaphane.
+Glucoraphanin itself is inert — it requires the enzyme myrosinase to convert it into active sulforaphane.
 Raw sprouts contain abundant myrosinase, so chewing them does the job.
 But cooking destroys myrosinase within minutes.
-The workaround: add a pinch of mustard powder (which contains its own myrosinase) to cooked sprouts, and you restore most of the conversion.
+A key human study by Vermeulen et al. (2008) measured sulforaphane bioavailability in people eating raw versus cooked broccoli and found that raw consumption resulted in substantially higher urinary isothiocyanate excretion — the standard marker for sulforaphane reaching the bloodstream — compared to well-done cooked broccoli.[7]
+The workaround: add a pinch of mustard powder to cooked sprouts, and you restore most of the conversion by providing exogenous myrosinase.

 How to Use It